helipilot50/orientdb-recommendation/README.md

 . . .
 }
 ```
-This method processes a REST request and responds with a JSON object that contains recommended movies.
+This method processes a REST request and responds with a JSON object that contains recommended products.

 The customer ID supplied in the REST request is used as the key to retrieve the customer record.
 ```java